Trump's Pick for New CIA Director Is Career Spymaster - Slashdot

 An anonymous reader shares a AP report: President Donald Trump's choice to be the first female director of the CIA is a career spymaster who once ran an agency prison in Thailand where terror suspects were subjected to a harsh interrogation technique that the president has supported.
 Trump tweeted Tuesday that CIA Director Mike Pompeo will replace Rex Tillerson as secretary of state and that he has selected Gina Haspel to replace Pompeo.
 Haspel, the current deputy CIA director, also helped carry out an order that the agency destroy its waterboarding videos.
 That order prompted a lengthy Justice Department investigation that ended without charges.
 Haspel, who has extensive overseas experience, briefly ran a secret CIA prison where accused terrorists Abu Zubayadah and Abd al Rahim al-Nashiri were waterboarded in 2002, according to current and former U.S. intelligence officials, who spoke to The Associated Press on condition of anonymity.

-Re: Explain to me please (Score:2, Informative)
+Re: Explain to me please (Score:3, Informative)

 that and torturing people